Matt Meyer: Elections

-2020 election

-Meyer, who has been described as a progressive, faced a primary challenge in 2020 from Maggie Jones.
-Jones was criticized for her previous support for Donald Trump and the Republican Party, with one liberal outlet nicknaming her "MAGA Jones".
-She was also criticized for being funded by police unions, while Jones claimed Meyer's county government was not "transparent".
-In July 2020, Meyer faced allegations he made "belligerent" calls to two mayors who were supporting his opponent, Maggie Jones, in the 2020 Democratic primary for New Castle County Executive.
-Both Elsmere mayor Eric Scott Thompson and Newark mayor Jerry Clifton said Meyer's phone conversations with them were heated, and they felt the county executive made threats toward their communities by telling them that he "will remember this."
+In 2020, Meyer faced a primary challenge from more centrist Maggie Jones.
+In July, Meyer faced allegations he made "belligerent" calls to two mayors who were supporting his opponent in the Democratic primary.
+Elsmere mayor Eric Scott Thompson and Newark mayor Jerry Clifton said Meyer's phone conversations with them were heated, and they felt the county executive made threats toward their communities by telling them that he "will remember this".
 Meyer refused to specifically address the accusations.
-On September 15, Meyer won the Democratic nomination again for County Executive, defeating centrist challenger Maggie Jones in the Democratic primary.
-Meyer won 43,833 votes (56.51%), while Jones received 33,735 votes (43.49%).
+On September 15, Meyer won the Democratic nomination, defeating Jones with 57% of the vote.
 Meyer won the general election unopposed.

-Appointments
+Tenure

 Meyer selected the first African-American police chief and chief administrative officer in the 106-year history of the New Castle County Police Department.

-COVID-19 response

 A joint report by National Association of Counties and National Academy of Public Administration on the use of federal CARES Act funds recognized New Castle County for using “innovative strategies in deploying Coronavirus Relief Fund dollars, with special attention to programs focusing on inclusive economic recovery and on assisting vulnerable and underserved populations.”
 In a July 2020 editorial for The News Journal, Meyer advocated for sending all teachers and students back to school in the fall during the coronavirus pandemic.

 In October 2020, New Castle County purchased the former Sheraton South Hotel at auction with a winning bid of $19.5 million, also using CARES funds.
 The hotel can house more than 350 residents.
 The facility officially opened its doors in December 2020.

-2022 Regional Emmy Win

-Meyer was awarded a regional Emmy in the Societal Concerns, Long-Form category at the 2022 Mid-Atlantic Emmy Awards as an Executive Producer on the short film "The Pathway Home" which chronicles the origins and first year of The Hope Center, a hotel-turn-homeless shelter New Castle County opened to house the homeless during the COVID-19 pandemic.
+Meyer was awarded a regional Emmy in the Societal Concerns, Long-Form category at the 2022 Mid-Atlantic Emmy Awards as an executive producer on the short film "The Pathway Home" which chronicles the origins and first year of The Hope Center, a hotel-turn-homeless shelter New Castle County opened to house the homeless during the COVID-19 pandemic.

+Governor of Delaware

-Potential 2024 gubernatorial run
+2024 gubernatorial election

-Meyer, as a second-term County Executive, is limited to serving two consecutive terms in office.
-He is widely considered a front-runner for the Democratic Party's nomination for Governor of Delaware in 2024.
+Meyer, as a second-term county executive, was limited to serving two consecutive terms in office.
+In 2020, prior to his entrance into the race, he was characterized as a likely a front-runner for the Democratic Party's nomination for governor of Delaware in 2024.
+He officially announced his campaign on June 6, 2023.
+In the Democratic primary, he faced Lieutenant Governor Bethany Hall-Long.
+During the primary, he led Hall-Long in fundraising.
+He became the party's nominee after winning the primary on September 10, 2024.

+In the general election, he faced Republican challenger Mike Ramone, a former state legislator.
+Meyer's campaign focused on a progressive platform, with stated goals such as universal pre-K, universal free school meals, the cancellation of medical debt, police accountability, and a state constitutional amendment enshrining the right to abortion.
+Meyer defeated Ramone, continuing the state's long streak of Democratic governors; no Republican had been elected since 1988.